-\Box One of the many advantages of an information gap activity like this one is that students have to speak and listen carefully in order to complete the final product.
+☐ One of the many advantages of an information gap activity like this one is that students have to speak and listen carefully in order to complete the final product.
 If something is not clear, the listener may need to ask for clarification, encouraging the speaker to express him/herself more accurately.

-You could teach or revise expressions such as 'Can you repeat that, please?' or 'Sorry, where's the X?'
+that, please?' or 'Sorry, where's the X?'

-\Box It is up to you whether the students can see their partner's drawing as it is done.
+$\ \square$ It is up to you whether the students can see their partner's drawing as it is done.
 The advantage is that they have to rely on language rather than pointing.
 But lower levels or weaker students may find this too difficult.

-□ Instead of drawing their bedroom, students may like to draw their ideal bedroom (this will require some initial planning), or a map of their house, or another place they know (e.g. a sports club or restaurant).
+☐ Instead of drawing their bedroom, students may like to draw their ideal bedroom (this will require some initial planning), or a map of their house, or another place they know (e.g. a sports club or restaurant).

 That's me!

 Aims: to revise giving personal information

+Procedure:

-\Box Tell students that you are going to describe a person and that at the end they will have to guess who it is (it could be a famous person, or a real person known to the group, such as another teacher at the school).
+Procedure: Tell students that you are going to describe a person and that at the end they will have to guess who it is (it could be a famous person, or a real person known to the group, such as another teacher at the school).
 Include a physical description, some facts about the person's life, and a few details about their character.
 Elicit guesses from the class.

-\Box Now tell the students that they are going to write similar descriptions of themselves so that others will be able to guess who they are.
-They should try to include facts or characteristics that could only be true to them, and not of other people in the class.
+class.

-\Box Allow students a few minutes to write their descriptions on a piece of paper.

-\Box Put students in groups of about 6-10, and ask each group member to fold up their piece of paper and put it in a box.
-Then each person in turn has to take out a slip of paper and read out the description (if they draw out their own name, they put it back in the box and take another).

-\Box When the description has been read, the rest of the group have to guess who was being described, and to pick out the details that make that person unique.
+$\hfill \square$ Allow students a few minutes to write their descriptions on a piece of paper. □ Put students in groups of about 6-10, and ask each group member to fold up their piece of paper and put it in a box.
+Then each person in turn has to take out a slip of paper and read out the description (if they draw out their own name, they put it back in the box and take another). ☐ When the description has been read, the rest of the group have to guess who was being described, and to pick out the details that make that person unique.
 If they can't guess because the description was to general, they should try to suggest some details that could only be true of that person, and of no-one else.

-\Box This can be done as an open activity, as described above, or it could be tied to language recently done in class (e.g. likes/dislikes, has got, Present Perfect).

-\Box To make the activity more interesting and challenging, try excluding the physical description, and including ideas, beliefs, or abilities.

-□ The students should aim to write in such a way that noone else in the group could say 'That's just like me!'
+Notes ☐ This can be done as an open activity, as described above, or it could be tied to language recently done in class (e.g. likes/dislikes, has got , Present Perfect). $\hfill\Box$ To make the activity more interesting and challenging, try excluding the physical description, and including ideas, beliefs, or abilities. ☐ The students should aim to write in such a way that no- one else in the group could say 'That's just like me!'
 In this way students also build their confidence in their own uniqueness.